jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Data sharing on the deep and dark web has continued to dramatically increase during 2023, with automotive\-related security vulnerabilities, data breaches of sensitive information, and other cyber threats regularly published and discussed.
-Upstreams AutoThreat PRO analysts discovered a greater amount of automotive information on deep and dark websites.
-It is necessary to monitor and mitigate these risks regularly to stay ahead of threat actors on the deep and dark webproduct intelligence and automotive expertise are essential for this process.
+Upstream’s AutoThreat® PRO analysts discovered a greater amount of automotive information on deep and dark websites.
+It is necessary to monitor and mitigate these risks regularly to stay ahead of threat actors on the deep and dark web—product intelligence and automotive expertise are essential for this process.
 These areas of the internet must be monitored by stakeholders to avoid serious security gaps.
 To achieve effective cybersecurity protections, organizations and products must know when and in what context they are mentioned, both publicly and secretively.
-The UNECE WP .29 R155 regulations and the ISOSAE 21434 standard, as well as NHTSA guidelines and the regulations in China, require cyber threat intelligence and vulnerability monitoringthe deep and dark web must be considered an integral part of those requirements.
+The UNECE WP .29 R155 regulations and the ISO/SAE 21434 standard, as well as NHTSA guidelines and the regulations in China, require cyber threat intelligence and vulnerability monitoring—the deep and dark web must be considered an integral part of those requirements.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 107
 Organizations can improve detection and reduce the mitigation time between a discovered vulnerability or security breach, and the time this information